link-foundation/use-m/README.md

 ## Key features

-- **Dynamic package loading**: In `node.js`, `use-m` installs and loads npm packages on-demand with **global installation** (using `npm i -g` with separate alias for each version), making them available across projects and reusable without needing to reinstall each time.
+- **Dynamic package loading**: In `node.js`, `use-m` loads and imports npm packages on-demand with **global installation** (using `npm i -g` with separate alias for each version), making them available across projects and reusable without needing to reinstall each time.
 In case of a browser `use-m` loads npm packages directly from CDNs (by default `esm.sh` is used).
 - **Version-safe imports**: Allows multiple versions of the same library to coexist without conflicts, so you can specify any version for each import (usage) without affecting other scripts or other usages (imports) in the same script.

 ## Usage